 In the event of a default, the Group seeks to restructure financing to customers rather than take possession of collateral.
 This may involve extending the payment arrangements and the agreement of new financing conditions.
 When the financing to customers has been renegotiated or modified but not derecognised, any impairment is measured using the original effective yield method as calculated before the modification of terms.
 Management continually reviews renegotiated financing to ensure that all criteria are met and that future payments are likely to occur.
-Management also assesses whether there has been significant increase in credit risk or the facility should be classified in stage 3.
+Derecognition decisions are determined on a case-by-case basis.